mniebling/light-fakery/docs/functions/utility.md

 Keys from `overrides` with falsy values _will_ be written into the result object.

+This method doesn't support number or Symbol keys.

-This method is included in `light-fakery` because it helps build a concise pattern for type-safe mock data.
+This method is included in `light-fakery` because it helps build a concise pattern for type-safe mock data (and this is why the `overrides` type is constrained to a partial of the `target` type).
 For example, imagine that `Employee` has 40 properties on it:

 ```typescript
 import { deepOverwriteMerge } from 'light-fakery'